davepinch/pinchy.cc/content/sites/wta.org/go-hiking/hikes/blyth-park.md

 ---
-title: "Blyth Park (wta.gov)"
+title: "Blyth Park (wta.org)"
 excerpt: >-
   Blyth Park lies along the Sammamish River in the City of Bothell.
 Near the park entrance are all the amenities you would expect: a large parking lot, restrooms, plenty of picnic tables and a playground.
 One of the main attractions here is the 10-hole disc golf course (watch out for flying discs, some of the holes run across the trail!).
 type: website
 url: /www.wta.org/go-hiking/hikes/blyth-park/
-vicinity of: Tolt Pipeline Trail (wta.gov) washington trails association of:
+vicinity of: Tolt Pipeline Trail (wta.org) washington trails association of:
   - Blyth Park
   - Bothell, Washington